 Services Offered by Paradigm Wealth Advisory

 Paradigm Wealth Advisory’s top concern is helping its clients plan for retirement.
-At the start of your advisory relationship, Paradigm will work with you to figure out your REALNumber™, a term the firm has coined to indicate how much monthly income is necessary to meet your lifestyle needs in retirement.
+At the start of your advisory relationship, Paradigm will work with you to figure out how much monthly income is necessary to meet your lifestyle needs in retirement.
 This includes taking a hard look at your prospective guaranteed income (Social Security and pension) and non-guaranteed income (personal savings, hard assets and more).

 Paradigm also offers a range of services to meet investment management and financial planning needs, such as:

 - Long-term focus

 - Portfolio monitoring

 - Investment discretion for clients

 - Estate planning